shiyuF/shiyuF.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
 Candidate at Georgia Institute of Technology.
-Expected to graduate in Summer 2024. <b>Actively finding full-time jobs in robotics researcher and robotics engineer.</b>
+Expected to graduate in December 2024. <b>Actively finding full-time jobs in robotics researcher and robotics engineer.</b>

 profile:
   align: right